Trauma

 How your brain responds to extreme stress

 When I first started in clinical practice, I was trying to decide what to specialize in.
 Then my specialty found me, trauma.
 It was disguised, though.
 I worked with clients who presented with depression, anxiety, hated their jobs, hated people, couldn’t set boundaries, thought they might have ADHD/ADD, avoided socializing, couldn’t maintain significant relationships, or had low self-esteem.
-When we drilled down deeper into the sources of their symptoms it frequently led back to trauma.
+When we drilled down deeper into the sources of their symptoms, it frequently led back to trauma.

 In some cases, it was what we refer to as big “T” trauma; a big event that most would consider traumatic, like a plane crash or mass shooting, something life threatening.
 There were also the ones we refer to as little “t” traumas; these are traumas on a more personal level such as emotional abuse, neglect, abandonment, or bullying, which aren’t life threatening but can cause emotional injury depending on how chronic the experiences are and the period of brain development the person is in at the time.
 Neither is more impactful than the other.
 They can both be the cause of trauma related symptoms.